 Owner: Dmitry Rybolovlev, a Russian billionaire, previously Donald Trump

 Features: Gold and diamond fixtures in each part of the house

-Maison de L’Amitie was a French Regency style built in Palm Beach, Florida.
-The area was about 25,000 square metres (270,000 sq ft). the bordered length is 150 metres on the Atlantic Ocean.
-Maison de L’Amitie has three outbuildings: a barn and two houses for guests plus a pool and hot tub.
-Apart from the pool there is an out building with two bedrooms and bathroom.
-The estate also has a 7,618 square metres (82,000 sq ft) tennis house.
+Maison de L’Amitie was a French Regency-style built in Palm Beach, Florida.
+This mansion is one of the world's biggest mansions.
+The area was about 25,000 square meters (270,000 sq ft).
+The bordered length is 150 metres on the Atlantic Ocean.
+Maison de L'Amitie has three outbuildings: a barn and two houses for guests plus a pool and hot tub.
+Apart from the pool, there is an out building with two bedrooms and bathroom.
+The estate also has a 7,618 square meters (82,000 sq ft) tennis house.
 Gold and diamonds were used in the bathrooms.
 The kitchen has mahogany furniture and stainless steel appliances.
-Maison de L’Amitie also has a massive garage which fits nearly 50 cars.
+Maison de L'Amitie also has a massive garage which fits nearly 50 cars.

 4. Xanadu 2.0, Medina, Washington

 Size: 66,000 square feet